Raising the roof on 2020 Tokyo Olympics gymnastics venue

 Photo: Eugene Hoshiko, AP

-TOKYO (AP) — Attention Simone Biles: They're building a gymnastics venue in Tokyo where you can add to the four Olympic gold medals you won as a star in Rio de Janeiro.
+TOKYO (AP) — Attention Simone Biles: They're building a venue in Tokyo where you can add to the four Olympic gold medals you won in Rio de Janeiro.

-The new Tokyo 2020 Olympic venue is halfway completed.
-On Wednesday engineers raised a massive wooden roof section, one of five wooden sections that will top out the 20.5 billion yen ($180 million) building.
+The 2020 Olympic gymnastics venue is halfway completed and should be finished by this time next year.

+On Wednesday, engineers raised a massive timber roof section, one of five curved sections that will top out the 20.5 billion yen ($180 million) building, which designers describe as being shaped like a wooden bowl.

+"Japan's wood culture will be communicated through the venue," architect Hidemichi Takahashi said through an interpreter.

+The venue will also have timber seating "to give fans the feel of the warmth of wood," Takahashi added.

+Officials said all the wood in the venue is Japanese.
+There has been some controversy about the origin of wood used in the new Olympic Stadium, which is under construction in central Tokyo.

-The venue will seat about 12,000 and will be used for 10 years after the Olympics by the Tokyo metropolitan government as a convention facility.
-Plans after that call for the building to be razed.
+The gymnastics venue will seat about 12,000 and will be used for 10 years after the Olympics as a convention center by the Tokyo metropolitan government.
+After that, plans call for the building to be razed.

+The venue is located in the Tokyo Bay region in an area known as Ariake.
+The area will also have Olympic venues for tennis, volleyball, BMX and skateboarding.

+Located close by in the bay region are also venues for triathlon, marathon swimming, beach volleyball, swimming, water polo, archery, 3x3 basketball, sport climbing, hockey, equestrian, canoeing and rowing.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports